Umbraco Forms

 Configuring the Prevalue Source

-Depending on the Type you choose, you'll need to provide some additional settings:
+Depending on the prevalue source type you choose, you'll need to provide some additional settings.
+For this article, we will select Get values from textfile.

-2. Now, provide a file containing the list to use as prevalues.
-For example: A .txt file containing the following values:\
+2. Now, create a file containing the list to use as prevalues.
+For example: a .txt file containing the following values:

 example value 1